 4 graded readers for intermediate French learners

 Reading is an important part of language learning.
+If you’re serious about improving you should think about private lessons, such as our French courses in Leeds – if you happen to live in the area.
 Unlike with listening, where everything is ephemeral, reading gives you the chance to go over words, phrases and sentences again and again.
 It gives you the time you need to process the language, its grammar and vocabulary.
 Best of all, you decide the pace.

 In 5 hacks to reading better in a foreign language graded readers are recommended as one of the five hacks.
 Graded readers are great for language learners mainly because they come in levels.
 This way, you can sink your teeth into a book which is at the right lexical and grammatical level for you.